-Under the Retirement Choice Program, for employees who elect Savings Choice both the University and the participants make mandatory DC Plan retirement contributions, on a pretax basis, on eligible pay up to the IRS compensation limit.
-The participant contributes 7.0 percent and the University contributes 8.0 percent.
+Under the Retirement Choice Program, for employees who elect Savings Choice, both the University and the participants make mandatory DC Plan retirement contributions, on a pretax basis, on eligible pay up to the IRS compensation limit.
+The participant contributes 7.0 percent, and the University contributes 8.0 percent.
 University contributions under Savings Choice are fully vested after one year of service credit.
 For employees who elect Pension Choice and who are subject to the PEPRA maximum, both the University and the participants make mandatory DC Plan retirement contributions on a pretax basis.
-University contributions under Pension Choice are fully vested after five years of service credit.
+University contributions under Pension

+Choice are fully vested after five years of service credit.
 For designated faculty, the University contributes 5.0 percent on all eligible pay up to the IRS limit.
 For staff, the University contributes 3.0 percent on eligible pay above the PEPRA maximum up to the IRS limit.
 Both designated faculty and staff contribute 7.0 percent on eligible pay above the PEPRA maximum up to the IRS limit.
+The University may also contribute on behalf of eligible senior managers.